merbanan/rtl_433/vs15/README.md

 Compilation instructions
 ===========
-To compile the program in Visual Studio 2015 (newer versions should work as well), you first need to extract the files from https://osmocom.org/attachments/2242/RelWithDebInfo.zip into a folder "rtl-sdr" parallel to the rtl_433_win folder.
+To compile the program in Visual Studio 2015 (newer versions should work as well), you first need to extract the rtl-sdr library into a folder "rtl-sdr" parallel to the rtl_433_win folder.

+You can use the official, but outdated (January 2014)) windows build https://osmocom.org/attachments/2242/RelWithDebInfo.zip Or you can use the Win64 build of a more recent version from https://github.com/winterrace/librtlsdr (or follow the compilation instructions).

-It has to look like this
+The folder structure has to look like this

     rtl_433_win
         include